 August 16, 2021

 There’s plenty of speculation and discussion surrounding the growing influence of technology on the future lawyer role.
-The growing sophistication of various platforms, software and applications is adding kudos to digital transformation in the legal space.
+The growing sophistication of various platforms, AI and other applications is adding kudos to digital transformation in the legal space.
 On the one hand, this is accelerating adoption of automation and other tech-powered processes.
 But on the flipside, we’ve all also heard claims that digital transformation poses a threat to newcomers to the profession.
 Is it depriving new lawyers of vital learning experience?
 Is technology going to replace the role of junior lawyers?

 However, most of what you’ve probably seen written on this topic is from the perspective of senior people in the industry and scare-mongering legal commentators.
 All are somewhat detached from the day-to-day experience of a junior or mid-level lawyer.

-Gareth is six years qualified.
+Gareth is over six years qualified.
 This means he’s experienced first-hand how the growing use of technology in recent years has transformed the day-to-day tasks and expectations of lawyers.

 “There’s a perception that lawyers are the last to embrace change, so it's nice that we seem to have caught up and are moving forward in terms of innovation,” he says.
 “A few years ago, there simply weren’t the tools to click a few buttons and have a draft document generated for you.”